 Cerebrospinal fluid (CSF) analysis to check for metabolic disorders

 (See also Approach to the Patient With a Suspected Inherited Disorder of Metabolism Approach to the Patient With a Suspected Inherited Disorder of Metabolism Most inherited disorders of metabolism (inborn errors of metabolism) are rare, and therefore their diagnosis requires a high index of suspicion.
 Timely diagnosis leads to early treatment and... read more .)

 Intramuscular adrenocorticotropic hormone (ACTH)

 Vigabatrin (especially for tuberous sclerosis complex)

-Infantile spasms are not responsive to typical antiseizure drugs.
+Infantile spasms are not responsive to typical antiseizure medications.

-ACTH is the most effective treatment.
-Both high-dose (150 units/m2) ACTH and low-dose (20 units/m2) ACTH, given daily IM, have been used.
+ACTH can be given daily IM as either high-dose (150 units/m2) ACTH or low-dose (20 units/m2) ACTH.
 The Pediatric Epilepsy Research Consortium (PERC) recommends the higher dose, given for 2 weeks and then tapered down every 3 days until 29 days of treatment are completed.
 If low-dose therapy is tried and has not stopped spasms within 2 weeks, the higher dose is used.

-Corticosteroids (eg, oral prednisone) are sometimes given for 4 to 7 weeks as an alternative to ACTH.
+Corticosteroids (eg, oral prednisone) are given for 4 to 7 weeks.
 A regimen recommended by PERC uses oral prednisolone as follows:

 Days 1 to 14: 10 mg 4 times a day